Very few things in life are more valuable than our precious time. So we best not waste any on tedious chores like blow-drying.

 Remember always to use a heat protection product

-Damp hair drying is preferred over drying wet hair.
+Damp hair drying is preferred to drying wet hair.

-The Revlon one-step dryer and volumizer lightweight, compact design make it an ideal traveling companion.
+The Revlon one-step dryer and volumizer lightweight, compact design makes it an ideal traveling companion.
 I Travel all the time with my Hot Air Brush Dryer instead of a regular hair dryer.

-And The occasional full blowout for your hair shouldn't be a problem.
-Precaution should be taken in blow drying wet hair.
-Try to use it on damp hair only.
-Long-term damage results from treating wet hair harshly by the pulling motion of the brush and high heat settings.
-Additionally, Avoid over brushing.
+And The occasional full blowout for your hair shouldn’t be a problem.
+Precaution should be taken in blow-drying wet hair.
+Try to use the Revlon one-step hair dryer and styleron damp hair only.
+Long-term damage can result from treating wet hair harshly by the pulling and high heat settings of the brush.
+Additionally, Avoid over-brushing.

 I really hope you enjoy using your new favorite one-step dryer.
 And that you understand more fully what it’s potential really is.